robgaston/baygeo/_includes/index.md

 ## Food

 Some food options.
-I'm not even going to include taquerias because there are a billion.
+I'm not going to include taquerias because there are a billion.

 ### Walking